Last Updated on

 Wash & dry overnight, a true travel essential.
 Quick-drying and moisture-wicking fabric with stretch for added mobility.
 These lightweight and packable undies are my best travel companion.

 There’s a reason everyone talks about these…They’re a game changer.
 Looking for a top?
 Get that Cube out.
 Looking for an undergarment?
 Get the Undergarment Cube out.
 Easy peasy plus everything stays neat.
+These new compression ones are my new faves!

 I did try the cheapie kind and have now invested in a top brand.
 They have an identification space in the collar of the bottle so you can tell if you’re using lotion or conditioner on your body or hair 🙂